-Once you’ve made your purchase, your newly-acquired Bitcoins will be stored on the exchange.
-It’s advisable to transfer them to your wallet as this is more secure than leaving them on the exchange.
-To send your Bitcoins, you’ll need to open your wallet and choose the receive option.
-The wallet will then generate a Bitcoin address that will let you receive the funds into your wallet.
+After you buy Bitcoin, your Bitcoins are stored on the exchange.
+It’s advisable to transfer them to a more secure wallet where you own the private key to it as this is more secure than leaving them on the exchange.
+In order to send your Bitcoins, you’ll need to open the wallet and choose the receive option.
+The wallet will then generate a crypto address that will let you receive the funds into your wallet.

 Generate your Bitcoin address

-Next, you’ll need to give this Bitcoin address to the exchange by copying it or tapping on the provided QR code.
-The QR code contains all the information required.
-You then need to provide this Bitcoin address to the exchange to send the funds via the Bitcoin address to the wallet.
-It’s important to note that the transaction may take some time to process because Bitcoin addresses need to be recorded on the blockchain before being delivered into your wallet.
+You’ll then need to give this Bitcoin address to the exchange by copying it or tapping on the provided QR code.
+The QR code contains all the information required for your online wallet.
+You then need to provide this address to the exchange to send the funds to the wallet provider.
+It’s important to note that the transaction may take some time to complete because Bitcoin addresses need to be recorded on the blockchain before they can be processed into your cryptocurrency wallet.

 Where to use Bitcoin

-Thanks to the efforts of companies like Overstock, Microsoft, Newegg, and many others, a growing number of online retailers are beginning to accept Bitcoin as a form of payment.
-While e-commerce sites that have Bitcoin addresses are relatively rare, this will likely change as firms begin to realize the potential of the industry.
+Thanks to the efforts of a growing number of online retailers that are beginning to accept Bitcoin as a form of payment, you can use BTC to purchase online.
+While e-commerce sites that offer crypto payments are relatively rare, this will likely change as online retailers begin to realize the potential of the industry.

 Buy gift cards

-Thanks to the mobile app Gyft, you can now turn your Bitcoins into gift cards, and then use those to make purchases.
+Thanks to the mobile app Gyft, you can now turn your Bitcoins into gift cards and then use those to make purchases.
 Your choice of where to spend your Bitcoins is almost limitless.
-Sites like eGifter let you buy gift cards from hundreds of sites with your Bitcoin.
+Sites like eGifter, that act as a payment processor, let you buy gift cards from hundreds of sites with your Bitcoin.
 You can even convert it back to Bitcoin with Paxful.